mkornblum/de271-fa12/source/syllabus/index.markdown

 **Thurs 10/18**

 Lightning Talks round 2 - present your refined idea to the team.
-Class discussion/voting on which ideas to further refine.

 ### Week 8
 **Tues 10/23**

 _(Midterm Review meetings ongoing during class period)_

-In-class: working in groups, refinement of a reduced set of application ideas.
+*DUE:* UX/Wireframe project final.
+Send me a brief description of the features you've designed (a "story" or sentence per feature is fine).
+If you're submitting paper wireframes or a PDF, label each sequence of wireframes so I can determine which feature you're showing.
+Alternately send me a Balsamiq link.

+In-class: refine application ideas and build out wireframes

 **Thurs 10/25**

 _(Midterm Review meetings ongoing during class period)_

-Final refinements of reduced set of project ideas.
+Final refinements of application ideas and wireframes.

 ### Week 9
 **Tues 10/30**